irap93/FundQuantitativeMethods/docs/02-scientificmethod.md

 ## Stoichasticity

 Stoichasticity represents the variation or randomness in a system.
 By definition it is non-deterministic, at least within the outline of our model.
 Thus the same input can lead to different outcomes.
 However, the probability of receiving a certain outcome within certain range can be calculated using probability, which is where what we know of as **Probability distributions** come from.
 This variability, or noise as it is often refered to, can be used to represent what we might expect to find in real world situations as it introduces noise to our deterministic models.
+For most scientists, noise is just a nuisance that gets in the way of drawing conclusions from the data.
+The traditional approach is to just assume all variation is normally distributed, or transform the data until it is to allow us to use traditional statistical methods to draw conclusions from the data.

+Noise affects ecological data in two different ways.
+The first is measurement error, or the variability or noise associated with the accuracy and specificity of our measurement technique.
+Big measurement error makes it difficult to estimate parameters and make inference from our data, as it leads to large confidence intervals and lowers statistical power.
+Process noise is the natural variability that arises from the system, and isn't so much error as it is the result of the influence of unmeasured variables in the system.

 Below we will explore several common probability distributions usefull for statistics.